-Prince of Peace Church is actually the “daughter parish” of Olathe's only other Catholic parish, St. Paul's, which was formed in 1864.
-In the fall of 1979, Archbishop Ignatius Strecker initiated the formation of a second Catholic parish in Olathe to accommodate the rapid population growth in the area.
-The parishioners participated in naming the new church by submitting names of interest to the Archdiocese.
-Archbishop Strecker chose our name.
-Our Church is dedicated to the Prince of Peace.
+Prince of Peace Catholic Church is a church that is steeped in history, being the “daughter parish” of St. Paul Catholic Church, which was formed in 1864.
+Archbishop Ignatius Strecker initiated the formation of a second Catholic parish in Olathe in the fall of 1979 to accommodate the rapid growth in the area.
+Parishioners were able to participate in the naming of the new parish by submitting suggestions to the Archdiocese.
+From these submissions, Archbishop Strecker chose our name.
+Our church is dedicated to the Prince of Peace.

 When Archbishop Strecker initiated the formation of the new parish, he appointed Fr.
 Charles Andalikiewicz as the first Pastor.
 He was formerly the Pastor of St. Paul’s.
 On the weekend of September 8 and 9, 1979, Fr.
 Charles held the first Mass for the new parish along with 400 families at Santa Fe Trail Junior High.
 Within two years the expanded parish moved its temporary church to Tomahawk Elementary School.
 At this time, land was purchased at 143rd and Brougham and the building process began.
 On September 30, 1984, the groundbreaking ceremonies were held and Archbishop Strecker blessed the site with hundreds of parishioners in attendance.
 Construction continued for the next two years.
 It was with great pleasure and blessings that on Christmas Eve in 1986, at five o’clock, that the doors of Prince of Peace Catholic Church were opened!
 What a wonderful way to welcome the parish family to its very first Mass in the new Church!